Scenario Planning

 The AI industry has committed over $600 billion in capital expenditure for 2026 alone.
 That money is already flowing into data centers, GPU clusters, and training runs.
 It will produce outcomes.

-The question isn’t whether AI will change — it’s which version of change to prepare for.
+The question isn’t whether AI will change — it’s which forces to plan against.

-Each scenario is anchored by an interactive visualization, followed by a written chapter that unpacks the data and arguments.
-You can use this booklet in two ways: as a presentation tool (lead with the visual, trigger discussion), or as a standalone reading experience (read the chapters for the full picture).
+Each current is anchored by either a visualization or a presenter card with key figures, followed by a written chapter that unpacks the data and arguments.
+You can use this booklet in two ways: as a presentation tool (lead with the visual or card, trigger discussion), or as a standalone reading experience (read the chapters for the full picture).
 Both work — design your session around your audience.

-At the end, a 2×2 matrix maps all four scenarios into a single mental model, and a workshop exercise helps you translate insight into action.
+At the end, a short synthesis describes how the currents interact, a note explains how to use this in practice, and a workshop exercise helps you translate insight into action.

 Continued Scaling